 While the allure of the wallywhy200's style is undeniable, let's not overlook its impressive substance.
 Laurent Giles spearheaded the exterior design and naval architecture, resulting in a yacht characterized by strength, style, and the distinctive stealth-like Wally aesthetic.

 Despite its broad hull designed for sensible full and semi-displacement cruising, the vessel is powered by an exotic 4,000hp quadruple Volvo Penta IPS-1350 engine installation, a feature that will delight traditional Wally enthusiasts.
 The choice of IPS propulsion reflects a commitment to efficiency, aligning perfectly with the why's ethos.
-With a top speed of approximately 21-23 knots and stable cruising at 10 knots assisted by stabilizers, the vessel boasts a claimed range of 1,000nm, offering a highly usable, albeit unorthodox for Wally, outcome.
+With a top speed of approximately 21-23 knots and stable cruising at 10 knots assisted by stabilisers, the vessel boasts a claimed range of 1,000nm, offering a highly usable, albeit unorthodox for Wally, outcome.

 No Ordinary Wideboy